Act for the Development of Tourism

 4. Designated scenic spots: scenic spots or tourist attractions designated as such in accordance with the applicable procedures.

-5. Ecological or cultural environment reserve: a unique natural monument impossible for artificial reconstruction, an ecological environment of fauna or flora that requires strict protection, or a special ecological or cultural reserve demonstrated by important prehistoric relics.
-Such reserves shall include: reserves for aboriginal peoples, restricted mountainous zones, wildlife preservation areas, resources preservation areas for aquatic products, natural reserves,scenic areas as well as the historical sites, special monuments and ecological preservation areas in national parks.
+5. Ecological or cultural environment reserve: a unique natural monument that cannot be artificially reconstructed, an ecological environment of fauna or flora that requires strict protection, or a special ecological or cultural reserve demonstrated by important prehistoric relics.
+Such reserves shall include: reserves for aboriginal peoples, restricted mountainous zones, wildlife preservation areas, resources preservation areas for aquatic products, natural reserves, scenic areas as well as historical sites, special monuments, and ecological preservation areas in national parks.

 6. Tourism and amusement facilities: facilities provided in designated scenic spots or tourism locations with which tourists may engage in leisure or amusement activities.

-7. Tourist hotel enterprise: a profit-taking enterprise that operates international tourist hotels or regular tourist hotels to provide tourists with lodging and related services.
+7. Tourist hotel enterprise: a profit-seeking enterprise that operates international tourist hotels or regular tourist hotels to provide tourists with lodging and related services.

-8. Hotel enterprise: a profit-taking enterprise other than the tourist hotel enterprise that provides tourists with day or week lodging, rest for a brief period, and other services and charge on behalf of a variety of ways
+8. Hotel enterprise: a profit-seeking enterprise other than the tourist hotel enterprise that provides tourists with daily, weekly, or hourly lodging and other services in exchange for money.

-9. Home stay facility: a lodging facility that is part of a family’s home, and provides tourists with an in-depth travel experience, that incorporates local culture, natural landscape, ecological environment, environmental resources, as well as agricultural, forestry, fishery or livestock farming activities.
-The goal is to allow tourists to experience local life and get to know the local people, including the home stay’s owners.
+9. Homestay facility: a lodging facility that is part of a family’s home, and provides tourists with an in-depth travel experience that incorporates local culture, natural landscape, ecological environment, environmental resources, as well as agricultural, forestry, fishery or livestock farming activities.
+The goal is to allow tourists to experience local lifestyles and get to know local people, including the homestay’s owners.

-11. Tourist amusement enterprise: a profit-taking enterprise approved by the administrative authority to operate tourist amusement facilities.
+11. Tourist amusement enterprise: a profit-seeking enterprise approved by the administrative authority to operate tourist amusement facilities.

-12. Tour guides: service personnel who execute the receiving or guiding of tourists on their journey in the R.O.C. for remuneration.
+12. Tour guide: service personnel who execute the receiving or guiding of tourists on their journey in the R.O.C. for remuneration.

 13. Tour managers: service persons who execute the guiding of tourist groups visiting foreign destinations for remuneration.